UOW-Computing/Emperor/README.md

 - `hello`: Says hello back to you.
 - `info server`: Gives info of the server in which it was executed in.
 - `info member`: Gives information about the member mentioned.
+- `contribute` : Gives information on how to contribute to Emperor.
+- `issue`: Shortcut to creating an issue for Emperor's repo.

 ### API Commands